-The developers don’t shy away from being light hearted and comedic from time to time, especially in the abundance of side quests available for you to take part of.
+It’s nice to see that the developers don’t shy away from being light hearted and comedic from time to time, especially the banter between KK and Akito and in some of the side quests.
 Because the supernatural phenomenon has practically erased 99% of people from Tokyo, their spirits are left behind.
 A particular spirit was using the restroom and ran out of toilet paper.
 The mission was, yep, you guessed it, to seek out a few rolls of toilet paper for him to do his business.
-In a game where the protagonist is borderline edgy and angsty and the entire world is in turmoil, I definitely let out a chuckle when my main goal at hand was to help a ghost do a number two in a public bathroom.
-Another side mission included hunting down a Japanese yokai known as a Kappa with a cucumber, which is in fact contextually accurate to its lore and history.
-The attention to detail in this game is immaculate.

 * The product in this article was sent to us by the developer/company.